themrchas/vue-file-component/README.md

 # Vue 3 + Vite

-# This is essentially the final sandbox used to create the production version of the vuejs custom element.
+# This is  the code used for custom element in production.

 This template should help get you started developing with Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.